-Best Bitcoin Wallets For iPhone | 2020’s #1 Options
+The 3 Best (And Simplest) Bitcoin Wallets For iPhone

 With a bitcoin wallet, you can store and manage all your bitcoin in adherence to the bitcoin protocol.
 Your wallet will have a unique ID that is applied to your bitcoin that exists on the blockchain.
 This unique ID allocates bitcoin to your account and ensures you and only you control that bitcoin.

-This makes buying and selling bitcoin a lot easier.
+This makes f=”https://www.knowyourmobile.com/applications/best-online-courses-for-learning-bitcoin/” data-lasso-id=”11266″>buying and selling bitcoin a lot easier.
 All the heavy-lifting is handled by your wallet app and its built-in technology that allows you to seamlessly interact with the Bitcoin Blockchain, all from your phone.

 Each wallet will have a public and private key, you can use your public key to send and receive funds from people and companies.
 But you should keep your private key 100% secret and never reveal it to anyone – the private key is what makes your account yours, it confirms your ownership.